buttonpushertv/buttonpusherTTRPG/00-INBOX/Scratch Pad.md

+Code for pulling in COA element - this is all that it appears needs to be fed the draw() function from the data:

+`{{drawCOA i coa}}`

+But, there is sooooo much more that needs to be included in the helper to make it work properly.

+---

 Code below is for JSON/CSV Importer to process a small bit of js code during the import process:

 @{return `${(this.state > 0) && dataRoot.pack.states.find(state => state.i === this.state)?.name || "Unknown" }-${this.name}`}